Estimated reading time: 9 minutes

 The Drill Press Shield

-Shown is a typical heavy-duty adjustable drill press shield.
+A typical heavy-duty adjustable drill press shield is shown.
 This shield includes an electrical interlock switch that prevents the machine from running while the shield is open.

-The point of operation, in this case, is the chuck and drill bit; they need some kind of guarding to protect the operator.
-Placing a shield between the point of operation and the operator is a great safeguarding choice.
+In this case, the point of operation is the chuck and drill bit; they need some guarding to protect the operator.
+Placing a shield between the point of operation and the operator is an excellent safeguarding choice.

 A popular safeguarding choice for the point of operation on a drill press would be an adjustable shield bolted directly to the drill press.
 Ferndale Safety’s model TR-2 safety shield for drill presses is an example of this kind of shield.
 This shield also has an electrical safety interlock system that prevents the drill press from starting or running with the shield open.